-In connection with the closing of the IPO, the Partnership and General Partner entered into an advisory services agreement (the "Advisory Services Agreement") with Wexford Capital LP ("Wexford"), Diamondback's equity sponsor, dated as of June 23, 2014, under which Wexford provides the Partnership and the General Partner with general financial and strategic advisory services related to the Partnership's business in return for an annual fee of \$500,000, plus reasonable out-of-pocket expenses.
-The Advisory Services Agreement has a term of two years commencing on June 23, 2014, and will continue for additional one-year periods unless terminated in writing by either party at least ten days prior to the expiration of the then current term.
+In connection with the closing of the IPO, the Partnership and General Partner entered into an advisory services agreement (the "Advisory Services Agreement") with Wexford Capital LP ("Wexford"), Diamondback's equity sponsor, dated as of June 23, 2014, under which Wexford provides the Partnership and the General Partner with general financial and strategic advisory services related to the Partnership's business in return for an annual fee of \$0.5 million, plus reasonable out-of-pocket expenses.
+The Advisory Services Agreement has an initial term of two years commencing on June 23, 2014, and continues for additional one-year periods unless terminated in writing by either party at least ten days prior to the expiration of the then current term.
 It may be terminated at any time by either party upon 30 days prior written notice.
-In the event the Partnership has agreed to pay Wexford to-be-negotiated market-based fees approved by the conflict committee of the board of directors of the General Partner for such services as may be provided by Wexford at the Partnership's request in connection with future acquisitions and divestitures, financings or other transactions in which the Partnership may be involved.
-The services provided by Wexford and its affiliates from any and all losses arising out of or in connection with the Advisory Services Agreement except for losses resulting from Wexford's or its affiliates from any and all losses arising out of or in connection with the Advisory Services Agreement except for losses resulting from Wexford's or its affiliates' gross negligence or willful misconduct.
-For the three months ended March 31, 2015, we incurred costs of \$125,000, under the Advisory Services Agreement.
-At March 31, 2015, there were no outstanding amounts payable by the Partnership to Wexford.
+In the event the Partnership terminates the Advisory Services Agreement, the Partnership is obligated to pay all amounts due through the remaining term.
+In addition, the Partnership has agreed to pay Wexford to-be-negotiated market-based fees approved by the conflict committee of the board of directors of the General Partner for such services as may be provided by Wexford at the Partnership's request in connection with future acquisitions and divestitures, financings or other transactions in which the Partnership may be involved.
+The services provided by Wexford and its affiliates from any and all losses arising out of or in connection with the Advisory Services Agreement except for losses resulting from Wexford's or its affiliates' gross negligence or willful misconduct.
+For the three months and six months ended June 30, 2015, we incurred costs of \$0.1 million and \$0.3 million, respectively, under the Advisory Services Agreement.